-In Table~\ref{TabSM1} we provide the inelastic parameter $\gamma_B$, extracted from our model following the procedure discussed above, for the subset of selected FRs listed in Tab.~1 of the main text.
-Note the width $\gamma_B$ does not need to be a positive quantity, the only constraint imposed by unitarity of the scattering matrix being a non-negative imaginary part of $a^{(l)}$.
+Table~\ref{TabSM1} provides the inelastic parameter $\gamma_B$, extracted from our model following the procedure discussed above, for the subset of selected FRs listed in Table~1 of the main text.
+Note that the width $\gamma_B$ does not need to be a positive quantity, the only constraint imposed by unitarity of the scattering matrix being a non-negative imaginary part of $a^{(l)}$.
 As expected, the features occurring in the absolute ground state of the mixture, Li$|1\rangle$-Cr$|1\rangle$, are immune to two-body decay processes.
 Additionally, we remark that also $p$-wave resonances with $m_l=-1$ occurring in the Li$|2\rangle$-Cr$|1\rangle$ combination exhibit a vanishing $\gamma_B$.
 This owes to the fact that such a combination features $M_f=-5$, and thus for these resonances $M_f+m_l=-6$.
-Given that the only channel available at lower energy has $M_f=-4$, and that here only $p$-wave collisions are included, such FRs have no available inelastic channels conserving $M_f+m_l$.
-If also $l=3$ partial waves, i.e. $f$-wave, are accounted for in the calculation finite dipolar relaxation rate are enabled.
+Given that the only channel available at lower energy has $M_f=-4$, and that here only $p$-wave collisions are included, such FRs have no available inelastic channels conserving $M_F\!=\!
+M_f+m_l$.
+Indeed, if $l=3$ partial waves, i.e. $f$-wave, are accounted for in the calculation finite dipolar relaxation rate are enabled.
 Even in this case, however, the associated two-body loss rate remains at the 10$^{-15}$ cm$^3/s$ level at ultralow temperatures.
-This, along with the large magnetic-field widths (see Tab.~1 in the main text), makes these features very appealing for the investigation of few- and many-body phenomena with $p$-wave Feshbach resonant Fermi mixtures.
+Such slow atom-loss rate, along with large magnetic-field widths (see Table ~1 in the main text), makes these features very appealing for the investigation of few- and many-body phenomena with $p$-wave Feshbach resonant Fermi mixtures.

 Finally, note that the $\gamma_B/\Delta_{\rm el}$ ratio strongly drops for FR features occurring at higher fields in both Li$|1\rangle$-Cr$|2\rangle$ and Li$|2\rangle$-Cr$|1\rangle$ spin combinations.
-For instance, for the $s$-wave resonance occurring in Li$|2\rangle$-Cr$|1\rangle$ collisions at 1461 G, and investigated in detail in Fig.~3 of our paper, exhibits $\gamma_B=4.3 \times 10^{-2}$ $\mu$G, and correspondingly a finite but negligible two-body loss rate coefficient.
-As such, the associated $a_{res}$ parameter exceeds a few 10$^8\!a_0$, a value about two orders of magnitude higher than the Li-K FR investigated in Ref. \cite{Naik2011}, for which $\gamma_B=14$ $\mu$G.
+For instance, for the $s$-wave resonance occurring in Li$|2\rangle$-Cr$|1\rangle$ collisions at 1461 G, and investigated in detail in Fig.~3 of our paper, exhibits $\gamma_B=4.3 \times 10^{-2}$ $\mu$G, and correspondingly a finite but negligibly small two-body loss rate coefficient.
+As such, the associated $a_{res}$ parameter exceeds a few 10$^8\!a_0$, a value about two orders of magnitude higher than the Li-K FR investigated in Ref.~\cite{Naik2011}, for which $\gamma_B=14$ $\mu$G.